wangchangli/CarND-MPC-Project/README.md

 In a real car, an actuation command won't execute instantly - there will be a delay as the command propagates through the system.
 A realistic delay might be on the order of 100 milliseconds.

 I chosen the approach of running the simulation using the vehicle model starting from the current state for the duration of the latency.
-The resulting state from the simulation is the new initial state for MPC. see Main.cpp line 186.
+The resulting state from the simulation is the new initial state for MPC. see Main.cpp line 186, and then, use previous(not current) timestep's (100ms a timestep) actuations output to calculate next timestamp state, see MPC.cpp lines 121-124.

 ---